Does your child have problems sleeping?

 Why is sleep so important for your child?

-At teli, our Occupational Therapists have become very familiar with child sleep disorders as part of our work in Early Intervention.
-Studies have indicated the importance of sleep in children, particularly in children with developmental delays.
-As we all can appreciate, the impact of sleep deprivation comes through in our inability to focus or our lack of patience.
-Combine your sleep deprivation with your child, and their emotional meltdown in the grocery store, it’s hard to manage as you both are on edge.
+Through teli’s Early Intervention services, parents often share their concerns about their child’s sleep habits with our therapists.
+Studies have shown the importance of sleep in children, particularly in children with developmental delays.
+The impact of sleep deprivation comes through in ones’ inability to focus as well as a lack of patience.
+Combine your sleep deprivation with your child, and their emotional meltdown in the grocery store, is hard to manage as you both are on edge.

 How much sleep does my child need?